Corporate document

 Age

 Do not use the age of… or …years of age.
-Saying X‑year olds or over Xs is fine.
+Saying X‑year olds is fine.

 Do not use neonates.
 If you mean newborn babies, say in newborn babies.
-If you specifically mean the neonatal period (that is, up until 28 days), say in newborn babies under 28 days.
+If you specifically mean the neonatal period, say in newborn babies aged 27 days and under.

 Do not use age groups if possible, because they mean different things to different people.
-If you need to, we stratify them as follows, but you should usually define them at first use:
+We do use the following terms to mean the following age ranges, but they should be defined at first use for clarity:

-• children: up to 12 (but define in brackets because child means different things to different people)
+• children: aged 11 and under (but define in brackets because child means different things to different people)

-• young people: between 12 and 17 (but define in brackets because young person means different things to different people)
+• young people: aged 12 to 17 (but define in brackets because young person means different things to different people)

 Faith